Canonical Decompositions of 3-Connected Graphs: Introduction

 We provide the following applications of our work.
 It is well known that all Cayley graphs of finite groups are either 3-connected, cycles, or complete graphs on at most two vertices~\cite{infiniteSPQR}.
 By heavily exploiting the fact that our decomposition of 3-connected graphs is canonical, we can refine this fact:

-\begin{mcor} Every vertex-transitive finite connected graph~$G$ either is essentially 4-connected, a cycle, or a complete graph on at most four vertices. \end{mcor} We give the precise definition of `essentially 4-connected' in \autoref{sec:Cor2}; the main difference to `quasi 4-connected' is that we allow 3-edge-cuts that have a side which is equal to a triangle. \autoref{vx-trans} strengthens \cite[Theorem 3.4.2]{AlgebraicGT}, a classical tool in geometric group theory from the textbook of Godsil and Royle, in a special case.
+\begin{mcor} Every vertex-transitive finite connected graph~$G$ either is essentially 4-connected, a cycle, or a complete graph on at most four vertices. \end{mcor} We give the precise definition of `essentially 4-connected' in \autoref{sec:Cor2}; the main difference to `quasi 4-connected' is that we allow 3-edge-cuts that have a side which is equal to a triangle.
+A classical tool in geometric group theory from the textbook of Godsil and Royle \cite[Theorem 3.4.2]{AlgebraicGT} states that every finite vertex-transitive $d$-regular graph is $k$-connected for $k:=\lceil \frac{2}{3}(d+1)\rceil$. \autoref{vx-trans} strengthens this tool in a special case.

 Another application comes in the form of an automatic proof of Tutte's wheel theorem~\cite{TutteWheel}.
 In \jaf{ the upcoming work~\cite{conny_aug}, }{ the upcoming work~\cite{conny_aug}, }{ upcoming work, } \autoref{mainIntro} will be used to construct an FPT algorithm for connectivity augmentation from 0 to 4, and the property of total nestedness is crucial for that; see \autoref{sec:conc}.